 Most people would do much worse than the above because they won’t stop at the initial debt – but will continue adding to their debts over time up until reaching their credit limits – which means the power of compound interest continues working against them.

-Let’s now compare the two: In 18 years, your $10,000 investment grew to $40,000 but your $10,000 in debt became $640,000 over the same period of time.
+Let’s now compare the two: In 14.4 years, your $10,000 investment grew to $40,000 but your $10,000 in debt became $320,000 over nearly the same period of time.
 This illustrates why so many people get so far behind in their finances, and the simple but very important lesson in finance is this: Make your money work for you over the longer term instead of working against you by living with a strong sense of financial discipline – eliminating debt and investing your money instead.
-I have no objection to people having credit cards and such to help build up their credit scores and such but get into the practice of paying them off every month so you don’t have to pay interest or fees.
+I have no objection to people having credit cards and such to help build up their credit scores but get into the practice of paying them off every month so you don’t have to pay interest or fees.
 If you do this and invest in your future, then you will create a brighter future for yourself and others in your life for the years and decades to come.
 So, do this if you can.

 Again, the above isn’t truly accurate on the debt side of things because it reflects the overall impact if you made no payments at all – I have not factored in the fact that when you make the minimum payments on credit card debt, you are usually paying the interest.
 So, the interest portion of that debt isn’t working against you the way the much larger debt portion is.
 However, the interest only payments tend to be quite large (and provide no benefit since they typically pay little to nothing down on the debt portion) and, between that and the debt overall, it would still have a devastating effect on your finances as a whole in a short amount of time and would have required a more complicated calculation to get more precise numbers.
 I’m really just trying to illustrate the basic concepts of investing versus debt using simple calculations so that people can easily understand why debt can be so devastating in a short amount of time and why the power of compound interest works in their favor on the investment side of things.
 Also, rest assured the credit card companies will cut you off long before you reach such excessive numbers in terms of your debt to them for their own, financial well-being.
 However, the impact to your finances would be substantial.